Grownup Gripe: You mean to tell me I have to drink that in order to lose weight, I’d rather stay fat.

 By day three I was down 5 lbs!
 Regardless if it’s water weight, it’s definitely motivation to stick with it.
 Every other day I’d lose another pound.￼

 Want the scale to go when you step on it?
 It’s doable – finally make it happen starting today.

 This year I’m approaching 40 and have found it’s not as easy to lose weight as it used to be.

 I haven’t seen weight loss like this for a while.

-That in and of itself is enough for me to give the green smoothie cleanse an A+.￼￼￼￼ I’m not sure I can stick with it for life but it’s been 5 days since completion and I’ve only put 1 pound back on since eating whole foods again which isn’t bad.
+That in and of itself is enough for me to give the green smoothie cleanse an A+.￼￼￼￼ I can’t stick with it for life but it’s been 5 days since completion and I’ve only put 1 pound back on since eating whole foods again which is ok.